Dnieper–Carpathian offensive: Weather and its effect on combat operations

 The flooded rivers became serious obstacles for both sides.
 For the Germans attempting to break out of Korsun Pocket in February 1944, the last obstacle was the Gniloy Tikich shallow river.
 Usually, in the hot summer the river was no bigger than a brook that can be easily forded, but in February 1944, after a three-week thaw, the Gniloy Tikich flooded to a width of 20–30 meters.
 The river was transformed into a fast flowing river, deeper than a person's height.
 It was a serious obstacle for the encircled German units that had lost their engineering equipment, as there was no bridge or fishing boat on the river.
 Soon Soviet tanks approached the river and their shots began to pierce gaps in the ranks of the Germans who had gathered on its banks.
 The banks of the Gniloy Tikich became a grave for thousands of German soldiers.
 The retreat turned into a disorderly flight.
 German soldiers threw themselves into the icy water, trying to swim across the river, and many drowned or succumbed to frostbite.

 All this sharply reduced the maneuverability of the troops of both sides, especially the Soviet troops that were on continuous advance with supply bases being over 300 km behind.
-It also limited the use of tanks and artillery, and hampered the supply of food, fuel and ammunition.
-In connection with the spring thaw, most of the ground airfields were no longer usable, which complicated the deployment and usage of aviation.

-However, much to the disappointment of the Germans, the Red Army continued their offensives, becoming the only force in the history of warfare that was able to launch large-scale and successful offensives in the conditions of the spring mud (rasputitsa) and amid flooded rivers.
+It also limited the use of tanks and artillery, and hampered the supply of rations, fuel and ammunition.
+In connection with the spring thaw, most of the ground airfields were no longer usable, which complicated the deployment and usage of aviation.However, much to the disappointment of the Germans, the Red Army continued their offensives, becoming the only force in the history of warfare that was able to launch large-scale and successful offensives in the conditions of the spring mud (rasputitsa) and amid flooded rivers.